jfasch/jfasch-home/blog/2020/03/ms-teams-on-linux.rst

-Things have changed: it's the *Age Of The Corona Virus*, everybody's working from home [#homeoffice_should_be_default]_, and the demand for video conferencing solutions has grown dramatically [#microsoft_conspiracy_theory]_.
+Things have changed: it's the *Age Of The Corona Virus*, everybody's working from home [#homeoffice_should_be_default]_, and the demand for video conferencing solutions has grown dramatically.
 A customer, having ordered a training end of March, has asked me if we could do the training online - using Microsoft Teams [#teamviewer_experience]_.

 I spent a number of hours to work out if and how that is done on Linux, and to test all the details; this is what I want to share with